EyimofeP/job-searcher-spider/README.md

 ___

 1. app.py file is for terminal output
-2. csv-converter.py is stores the data in csv format
+2. csv-converter.py stores the data in csv format

 ___
+Specific Skills Question is Optional
 When asked for specific field user may input desired skills e.g

 If use typed Javascript Job, the prefered skills could be React or Vue